Marnus Labuschagne: India and Sri Lanka in Australia 2018–19

 Marnus was named in the Australian One Day International squad in December 2018 ahead of the team's tour of India the following year before he was surprisingly added to the Australian Test squad for the fourth Test match against the touring Indians at the start of the year.
 He was selected to bat at number three in the batting order, a decision which was "heavily criticised" at the time.
-He scored 38 runs in his only innings and was retained in the side for the two Tests against Sri Lanka at the end of the summer.
+He scored 38 runs in his only innings and was retained in the team for the two Tests against Sri Lanka at the end of the summer.